ChSt15/EasyVTOL-Framework/README.md

 - [ ] Add position/velocity and acceleration to Sensorfusion using accelerometer and GPS.
 - [ ] Test and tune GNSS position correction for complementary sensorfustion
 - [ ] Prepare for first alpha version to be released.
-- [ ] Release first alpha version.
+- [ ] Released first alpha version.
 Yay!
 - [ ] Improve sensorfusion algorithm and auto-adjustment algorithm for filter factors.
 - [ ] Implement Starship vehicle and test.
 - [ ] Implement standard modules for common vehicle types.
 (E.g. Quadcopter, Plane)